 Every year, approximately 200 million people contract malaria, predominantly in Africa.
 Parasites, so-called plasmodia, are responsible for this tropical disease.
 They are transmitted by mosquito bites.
 Symptoms of malaria include high recurrent fever alternating with fever-free phases, as well as chills and gastrointestinal symptoms.
 Particularly children under the age of five frequently die of the disease.

 They test and improve vaccination procedures and develop parasite inhibitors.
 Additionally, they conduct research on the regional spread of the malaria pathogen in order to optimally plan intervention measures in the affected regions.
-African Partner Institutions in Ghana, Burkina Faso and Gabon play a crucial role in conducting different research projects.
+African Partner Institutions in Ghana, Burkina Faso, Gabon and Tanzania play a crucial role in conducting different research projects.

-Further development of new promising parasite inhibitors from preclinical through to clinical phases.
+Further development of new promising parasite inhibitors: from preclinical through to clinical phases.

 More than one billion people worldwide are at risk of becoming ill, disfigured, unable to work or even dying from neglected tropical diseases (NTDs).
 DZIF scientists in Bonn, Hamburg, Tübingen and Munich are working with African Partner Institutions to develop and improve diagnosis and treatment of neglected tropical diseases.